Gary Jeshel Forrester: Bluegrass, Folk, and Americana music

 NZ Musician magazine declared that The Old Churchyard was "in the same vein as late-career Johnny Cash – bare bones recordings of a bared heart."
 NZ Musician noted that Forrester's Martin D-28S guitar "sounds almost like a Carter Family autoharp on [the title track], lending the song a back-porch authenticity.
 The original songs really tell a story, a la Cohen, Dylan, or Skyscraper Stan.
 The key to this collection is the premise of a stroll through a rural graveyard populated by the spirits of friends, family and imagined persons of influence.
 The songs are a deliberate throwback in time, with the freedom to pen a fresh, mostly American mid-west history to the names found on those gravestones.
 Overall, the tone is downbeat, often just flat-out sad and weary.
 But there’s also a little dark humour.
 For example, in the song "Leo & Sam," Forrester conjures old cautionary epics such as Frankie and Johnny.
 Given the sparseness of his musical arrangements, it's a testimony to the allegorical lyrics and appeal of Forrester's voice that listener interest is easily maintained throughout."

-David Thorpe, writing in the McLeod Newsletter, agreed: "Accompanying himself on a Martin D-28S guitar, impeccably picked and sounding effortless, Jeshel's voice is wizened and smooth, the songs varied but of a consistent quality, from gentle love songs to ballads and traditional songs.
+David Thorp, writing in the McLeod Newsletter, agreed: "Accompanying himself on a Martin D-28S guitar, impeccably picked and sounding effortless, Jeshel's voice is smooth, the songs varied but of a consistent quality, from gentle love songs to ballads and traditional songs.

 In 2018, Forrester joined with Talei Shirley to form The Dunning-Kruger Effect, an acoustic duo, which recorded the album, "... and with no craven."
 (The Dunning-Kruger Effect, in psychology, is a cognitive bias in which people of low ability have delusions of superiority, and mistakenly assess their abilities as greater than they are.)
 The album features historical songs from ancient England, Ireland, Scotland, and Scandinavia, as well as idiosyncratic versions of more recent folk songs.
-Mike Byrne of the McLeod Newsletter described "... and with no craven" as "melancholic and elegaic ...
+Mike Byrne of the McLeod Newsletter described "... and with no craven" as "melancholic and elegiac ...
 The delivery of these songs is near perfect.
 Talei has a gentle and cadenced voice, and the guitar accompaniment is intimate and knowing."

 On 26 April 2020, while in isolation during New Zealand's COVID-19 lockdown, Forrester put together a new solo acoustic album of 11 original songs and 2 covers, for non-commercial release on the Bandcamp online music streaming website.
 During the lockdown, the only available recording device at his lakeside cabin was a cell phone, so the new collection of songs was titled "The Covid Phone Album."